-The Spa and Recreational Facilities: The hotel does not have an on-site spa or fitness center.
+The Spa and Recreational Facilities: The property does not have an on-site spa or fitness center.
 Complimentary passes are available to a gym three blocks away.
-For the ladies, there is skin treatment/spa facility across the street and the hotel provides a discount.
+For the ladies, there is skin treatment/spa facility across the street and a discount is provided.

 The Bed: We slept like babies in the large comfortable king-sized bed!
 Additional pillows and a pillow top mattress are available by special request before 4:00pm on the day of arrival.

-The Rooms: Our room at the Hotel Elysee had a large outdoor patio with two chairs and a small table – an amazing space for New York City.
+The Rooms: Our room had a large outdoor patio with two chairs and a small table – an amazing space for New York City.
 Unfortunately, in the middle of winter, we weren’t able to make use of it.
 In our room, there was a small sitting table to do work and a nice large-screen TV to relax.
 The room was very comfortable!
-We usually experience some amount of street noise in hotels in New York, but we didn’t hear so much as a single car horn in our room.
+We usually experience some amount of street noise in hotels in Manhattan, but we didn’t hear so much as a single car horn in our room.

 The WiFi: The free wifi worked extremely well throughout the whole property.